 The discrepancy between the proton size deduced from the Lamb shift in muonic hydrogen and the average textbook value based on regular (electronic) hydrogen has puzzled physicists for nearly a decade.
 Now, scientists at the University of York have taken a step forward toward solving this mystery.
 They have made a precise measurement of the size of the proton.

-Until 2010, scientists thought they knew the size of proton.
+Until 2010, scientists thought they knew the size of a proton.
 This changed after a team of physicists measured the proton-radius value to be four percent smaller than expected, which confused the scientific community.

 From that point forward, the world’s physicists have been scrambling to determine the proton-radius puzzle- the inconsistency between these two proton-radius values.
 This puzzle is a significant unsolved issue in fundamental physics today.

-Distinguished Research Professor Eric Hessels, Department of Physics & Astronomy, who led the study said, “The level of precision required to determine the proton size made this the most difficult measurement our laboratory has ever attempted.”
+Distinguished Research Professor Eric Hessels, Department of Physics & Astronomy, who led the study, said, “The level of precision required to determine the proton size made this the most difficult measurement our laboratory has ever attempted.”